TRACED: Transition-aware Regret Approximation with Co-learnability for Environment Design: Abstract

 \section{Abstract}

 Generalizing deep reinforcement learning agents to unseen environments remains a significant challenge.
 One promising solution is Unsupervised Environment Design (UED), a co‑evolutionary framework in which a teacher adaptively generates tasks with high learning potential, while a student learns a robust policy from this evolving curriculum.
 Existing UED methods typically measure learning potential via regret, the gap between optimal and current performance, approximated solely by value‑function loss.
-Building on these approaches, we introduce the transition prediction error as an additional term in our regret approximation.
-To capture how training on one task affects performance on others, we further propose a lightweight metric called co‑learnability.
+Building on these approaches, we introduce the transition-prediction error as an additional term in our regret approximation.
+To capture how training on one task affects performance on others, we further propose a lightweight metric called Co-Learnability.
 By combining these two measures, we present Transition‑aware Regret Approximation with Co‑learnability for Environment Design (TRACED).
-Empirical evaluations show that TRACED yields curricula that improve zero‑shot generalization across multiple benchmarks while requiring up to 2$\times$ fewer environment interactions than strong baselines.
-Ablation studies confirm that the transition prediction error drives rapid complexity ramp‑up and that co‑learnability delivers additional gains when paired with the transition prediction error.
-These results demonstrate how refined regret approximation and explicit modeling of task relationships can be leveraged for sample‑efficient curriculum design in UED.
+Empirical evaluations show that TRACED produces curricula that improve zero-shot generalization over strong baselines across multiple benchmarks.
+Ablation studies confirm that the transition-prediction error drives rapid complexity ramp‑up and that Co‑Learnability delivers additional gains when paired with the transition-prediction error.
+These results demonstrate how refined regret approximation and explicit modeling of task relationships can be leveraged for sample-efficient curriculum design in UED. \\ \url{https://geonwoo.me/traced/}